federgraph/RiggVar-RG38/doc/T-RggData.md

 - T7 and T8 are read only.
 - T7 is the default in Trimm 420 app.
 - T7 would be a little different in Trimm 470 app.
-- RggData is is temporary object.
+- RggData is a temporary object.
 - The main model object of the app is hiding in RggMain.Rigg.

 ## Notes